The Significance of Asma ul Husna

 - And to Allah belong the best names, so invoke Him by them.
 (Quran 7:180)

-- Allah – there is no deity except Him.
-To Him belong the best names.
+- Allah there is no deity except Him.
+He has the Most Beautiful Names..
 (Quran 20:8)

-- The Prophet Muhammad (peace be upon him) also taught us many of Allah’s names through his sayings and supplications.
-For example, he said: Allah has ninety-nine names, i.e. one-hundred minus one, and whoever knows them will go to Paradise.
+- Allah has ninety-nine names, i.e. one-hundred minus one, and whoever knows them will go to Paradise.
 (Sahih Bukhari)

 - There are ninety-nine names of Allah; he who commits them to memory would get into Paradise.
 Verily, Allah is Odd (He is one, and it is an odd number) and He loves odd numbers.
 (Sahih Muslim)

 - O Allah, I ask You by every name belonging to You which You named Yourself with, or revealed in Your Book, or You taught to any of Your creation, or You have preserved in the knowledge of the unseen with You.
-(Tirmidhi)
+(Hisn al-Muslim)

 The scholars of Islam have derived the rest of Allah’s names from various sources, such as the names that Allah has called Himself by in the Quran, the names that the Prophet Muhammad (peace be upon him) has used to describe Allah, and the names that are implied by Allah’s actions and attributes.
 Some examples of these names are: